rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 ### Seed Based Generators

-* **SeedWordGenerator**: Generates new word based on rules derived from a dictionary.
+* **SeedWordGenerator**: Generates new words based on rules derived from a dictionary.

 * **SeedSentenceGenerator**: Generates sentences based on rules derived from a text file.